llinno/ranked-utility/README.md

 ## 📝 Credits

 - Developed by Lee
-- Special thanks to the Zyrox Ranked Bedwars community
+- Special thanks to the Zyrox, Veltrix Ranked Bedwars community